hawkins/hawkins.github.io/README.md

 ## Publishing an article

 1. Draft the article in `/pages/post`
-  - This link can be shared but won't be publically visible until added to the database
+    - This link can be shared but won't be publicly visible until added to the database
-2. Add to database to make public
+2. Add to database to make public / discoverable

 ## Publishing a project